magit/magit-popup/README.md

 external process with the specified arguments.

 This package has been superseded by [Transient].
-No new features will be added but bugs will be fixes.
+No new features will be added but bugs will be fixed.

 [Transient]: https://github.com/magit/transient